 Trusted Mode is easier to use.
 It has more query features, and in Diffix for Desktop it allows an analyst to view the anonymized and original data side-by-side.
 In this way the analyst knows exactly how much the data is distorted through suppression and noise, and can more easily adjust column selection and generalization as needed.

 The short answer is 'yes'.
 The longer answer is that there are no concrete criteria for GDPR anonymity.
 Ultimately it is up to a Data Protection Officer (DPO) or Authority (DPA) to make the call.
-Diffix as implemented by Aircloak was almost always evaluated as GDPR anonymous, and the same will hold for Open Diffix releases.
+Diffix as implemented by Aircloak was almost always evaluated as GDPR anonymous, and the same holds for Open Diffix releases.

 The full specification of Diffix Elm is designed to support risk assessment by DPOs and DPAs for GDPR or any other privacy standard.
 It describes the anonymization mechanisms in detail, and gives an analysis of the anonymization properties against an exhaustive set of attacks.
 For assistance in this process you can contact us at email@example.com.